-Scholarship Program: This program was developed to encourage high school students in AMP member communities to further their educations, and to create an awareness of careers in the municipal electric utility field.
+Scholarship Program: This program was developed to encourage high school students in AMP member communities to further their education, and to create an awareness of careers in the municipal electric utility field.

 Engineering Services: Through its technical services, AMP is able to assist member communities with their electric system design, construction and project management needs.
 Services offered include: design of transmission and distribution projects; project management; system reviews; mapping; infrared testing and power quality monitoring and analysis.

 Environmental Services: AMP provides assistance to member communities with managing their environmental needs and compliance.
 Permitting, reporting, monitoring and compliance audits are the core services of this program.

 Mutual Aid: AMP’s Mutual Aid Program is a network of municipal electric systems that quickly and effectively provide needed assistance to member municipal systems when utility emergencies occur that are too widespread to be handled by one system alone.